ThoughtRiver/lmdb-embeddings/README.md

 ```

 ## Writing vectors
-An example to write an LMDB vector file from the gensim.
-Any iterator that yeilds word and vector pairs is supported.
+An example to write an LMDB vector file from a gensim model.
+As any iterator that yields word and vector pairs is supported, if you have the vectors in an alternative format then it is just a matter of altering the `iter_embeddings` method below appropriately.

+I will be writing a CLI interface to convert standard formats soon.

 ```python
 from gensim.models.keyedvectors import KeyedVectors